PhysBrain: Human Egocentric Data as a Bridge from Vision Language Models to Physical Intelligence: Methodology

 where $L$ is the number of layers in the VLM, $N$ is the token length, and $d$ is the hidden dimension.
 The action policy predicts a future action chunk $\mathbf{a}_{t:t+K} \in \mathbb{R}^{K \times d_a}$.

-\paragraph{PhysGR00T (A GR00T-Style VLA).} We introduce PhysGR00T, which follow the dual-system design in GR00T N1.5~\cite{GR00TN1_2025_arXiv}: the VLM plays the role of System~2 to produce high-level multimodal representations, while a Flow-Matching (FM) action expert~\cite{RectifiedFlow_2025_arXiv} serves as System~1 to generate continuous actions.
-Concretely, PhysGR00T uses the \emph{last-layer} VLM hidden states $\mathbf{Z}_t = \mathbf{H}^{L}_t$~as the conditioning signal.
+\paragraph{PhysVLA.} We introduce PhysVLA, which follows the dual-system design in GR00T N1.5~\cite{GR00TN1_2025_arXiv}: the VLM plays the role of System~2 to produce high-level multimodal representations, while a Flow-Matching (FM) action expert~\cite{RectifiedFlow_2025_arXiv} serves as System~1 to generate continuous actions.
+Concretely, the \emph{last-layer} VLM hidden states $\mathbf{Z}_t = \mathbf{H}^{L}_t$~ are utilized as the conditioning signal.

 The FM expert is implemented as a diffusion transformer~(DiT)~\cite{DiT_2023_ICCV} that denoises an action trajectory by cross-attending to $\mathbf{Z}_t$ (VLM features are keys/values, action tokens are queries).
 Under the rectified-flow parameterization, we sample Gaussian noise $\boldsymbol\epsilon \sim \mathcal{N}(0,\mathbf{I})$ and a time scalar $\tau \in (0,1]$, then linearly interpolate between noise and the target action chunk to obtain the noised trajectory $\tilde{\mathbf{a}}$: